WilsonAir/ShadowInteractionGeneration/README.md

 # ShadowInteractionGeneration

-This is the repository for our new paper named "Realastic Shadow Interaction Generation with Diffusion Model"
+This is the repository for our new paper named "Realastic Shadow Generation with Diffusion Model"